AgungAryansyah/quizit/Readme.md

 ## **Submitted Code**

-If you wanted to check the state of the repo when it was submitted for the project assignment, you can visit the [submisson tag](https://github.com/AgungAryansyah/quizit/releases/tag/submission).
+If you wanted to check the state of the project when it was submitted for the project assignment, you can visit the [submisson tag](https://github.com/AgungAryansyah/quizit/releases/tag/submission).

 ## Prerequisites